 Compounding these problems, financial pressures on other programs that provide services to seniors, such as Medicare and Medicaid, have led to reductions in the services provided by those programs, and a related increase in demands on Older Americans Act programs.
+Both in fiscal year 2020 and the upcoming fiscal year 2021 and fiscal year 2022 budget cycles, COVID-19 will put enormous budget pressures on the Health and Human Services budget both within the administration and the congressional budget process.
+It is critical DRCOG advocate to ensure COVID-19 does not adversely affect the dollars appropriated to the states for Older Americans Act Programs.
 At the same time, there are proposals for addressing the nation's long-term debt that actually would result in significant cuts in funding for these programs.